Garethvdb08/CDV01_Career_Goals_Reflection__GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_CDV01/README.md

 - Basic HTML and CSS for frontend web development.
 - Familiarity with Git and Github for version control.
-- Problem solving skills and logical thinking developed through coding exercises.
+- Problem-solving skills and logical thinking developed through coding exercises.
-- Ability to work independently and self learn new technologies.
+- Ability to work independently and self-learn new technologies.

 _Skills to develop or improve:_